Go Back

 2. In a large bowl, whisk together all-purpose flour, baking powder, baking soda and salt.
 Set aside.

 3. Using a stand mixer, beat the butter until smooth and creamy.
-And sugar and beat until fluffy, about 3-5 minutes.
+Slowly sugar and beat until fluffy, about 3-5 minutes.
 Scrape the sides down.

 Note: If you don't have a stand mixer, use a large bowl and a hand held mixer.